 In cooperation with the Ministry of Culture, the UNESCO Office for Palestine organised two multi-stakeholder consultations, which brought together over 60 culture practitioners, arts and decision makers, representing the public and private sector that focus on culture, human rights and gender equality on 9 December 2019 in Ramallah and on 11 December 2019 in East Jerusalem.
 The participants discussed the process of the Quadrennial Periodic Report (QPR) on the implementation of the 2005 Convention and the Mapping of the Cultural Sector and the Culture for Development Indicators in Palestine.
 The Council of Ministers has issued a decree to form a National Team that will be implementing both projects.
 The Minister of Culture, H.E.
 Dr. Atef Abu Seif stressed the importance of the consultation process in preparing Palestine’ second QPR.
 The consultation meetings included interventions by professionals on cultural policies and the cultural and creative industries in Palestine.
-A third consultation meeting will be organised in Gaza.
+A third consultation meeting has been organised in Gaza on 24 February 2020.